top of page

 Members

-Members are researchers associated to the network and committed to its development and to scientific research associated to the network.
+Members are researchers associated with the network and committed to its development and to scientific research related to the network.

-The role of the members embraces participation in, and co-management of local experiments and research activities that lie within the sphere of INLD objectives, committing themselves to input the data they generate to the network database and to involve themselves in projects and the joint production of manuscripts with other network members.
+The role of members includes participating in and co-managing local experiments and research activities that fall within the scope of the INLD's objectives, committing to enter the data they generate into the network's database, and participating in projects and the joint production of manuscripts with other network members.

-Those interested can register as members by filling out the form available on the INLD’s official site.
+Those interested can register as members by filling in the form available on the official INLD website.

 Luciana Gomes Barbosa, Dr Luciana Barbosa, Head of the Laboratory.jpg